 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2017 to week 52, 2021.

-The number of chickenpox presentations to EDs remained below baseline levels in the past week while shingles presentations decreased below baseline levels (Figure 13).
+There were no chickenpox presentations to EDs in the past week and shingles presentations decreased below the baseline level (Figure 13).